irmen/cx16shell/README.md

 You can also type the name of an "external command" program, located in the SHELL-CMDS subdirectory.
 Finally you can simply type the name of a program to launch (no file extension required, case-insensitive).

-"time" (and "date") and "neofetch" are available as some potentially useful external commands.
+"time" (and "date"), "view" and "neofetch" are available as some potentially useful external commands.

 You can use tab for filename completion (case-sensitive).